menchelab/VRNetzer/README.md

 Copyright (c) 2021 Menche Lab

 This project is licensed under the terms of the MIT license.
-Check theLICENSE.md file for details.
+Check the LICENSE.md file for details.